jbaik1/jbaik1.github.io/content/publication/huang-2024-causalgraphodecontinuous/index.md

 publication_types:
 - manuscript
-abstract: "Real-world multi-agent systems are often dynamic and continuous, where the agents co-evolve and undergo changes in their trajecto- ries and interactions over time.
-For example, the COVID-19 trans- mission in the U.S. can be viewed as a multi-agent system, where states act as agents and daily population movements between them are interactions.
+abstract: "Real-world multi-agent systems are often dynamic and continuous, where the agents co-evolve and undergo changes in their trajecto ries and interactions over time.
+For example, the COVID-19 transmission in the U.S. can be viewed as a multi-agent system, where states act as agents and daily population movements between them are interactions.
 Estimating the counterfactual outcomes in such systems enables accurate future predictions and effective decision-